oicr-gsi/pinery-reports/docs/TglLibrariesRunReport.md

-# Stock Report
+# TGL Libraries Run Report

-Originally written for TGL as a weekly report on which libraries have been run in the past week.
+Originally written for TGL as a weekly report on which libraries have been run in the past week for the OCT project and projects named TGL##.

 ## Options